kainwei/zeppelin_spark_on_kubernete/README.md

 ### Why do this
 This is a good example to learn k8s and also how spark and zeppelin work.

-Second one is although [Apache Zeppelin](https://zeppelin.apache.org/) have already provided solution how to run itself on kubernetes also it can start k8s pod for spark interpreter, unfortunately the solution are not very friendly(basically it's automatic starting interpreter function is not working well, also when it try to start spark pod, you can not pull the spark image from it's repository(not exist or need authentication)), so I built this for my self.
+Second one is although [Apache Zeppelin](https://zeppelin.apache.org/) have already provided solution how to run itself on kubernetes also it can start k8s pod for spark interpreter, unfortunately the solution are not very friendly(basically it's automatic starting interpreter function is not working well, also when it try to start spark pod, you can not pull the spark image from it's repository(not exist or need authentication)), so I built this for myself.

 ### Sources